ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 Each of the `amp-accordion` component’s immediate children is considered a section in the accordion.
 Each of these nodes must be a `<section>` tag.

 - An `amp-accordion` can contain one or more `<section>`s as its direct children.
-- Each `<section>` must contain only two direct children.
+- Each `<section>` must contain exactly two direct children.
-- The first child (of the section) will be considered as the heading of the section.
-Clicking/tapping on this section will trigger the expand/collapse behaviour.
+- The first child (of the section) must be one of `h1`, `h2`, ..., `h6` and is the heading of the section.
-- The second child (of the section) will be the content or the section
+- The second child (of the section) can be any tag allowed in AMP HTML and is the content of the section.
-- There is no restriction on the type of tags that could be used for the `<section>`’s children.
-- Any additional children of the `<section>` would be ignored not be displayed.
-(This should just be a safety backup and should be enforced in the validator)
 - Clicking/tapping on the heading of a section expands/ or collapses the section.

 Example: